-U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 3 through 19 and the schedule of funding progress - other postemployment benefits plan (schedule 1) on page 69 be presented to supplement the basic financial statements.
+U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 3 through 21 and the schedule of funding progress - other postemployment benefits plan (schedule 1) on page 72 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Our audits for the year ended December 31, 2013 and 2012 were conducted for the purpose of forming an opinion on the basic financial statements that collectively comprise the Authority's basic financial statements.
+Our audits for the year ended December 31, 2014 and 2013 were conducted for the purpose of forming an opinion on the basic financial statements that collectively comprise the Authority's basic financial statements.
 The supplemental information included on Schedules 2 through 10B as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-This information has been subjected to the auditing procedures applied in the audits of the basic financial statements for the years ended December 31, 2013 and 2012 and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+This information, except for those schedules and portions of schedules marked "unaudited," on which we express no opinion, has been subjected to the auditing procedures applied in the audits of the basic financial statements for the years ended December 31, 2014 and 2013 and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplementary information included in Schedules 2 through 10B is fairly stated in all material respects, in relation to the basic financial statements as a whole.

-March 28, 2014
+March 31, 2015

-The management of the New Jersey Turnpike Authority (the Authority) offers this narrative overview and analysis of the Authority's financial activities for the years ended December 31, 2013 and 2012, which should be read in conjunction with the Authority's financial statements.
+The management of the New Jersey Turnpike Authority (the Authority) offers this narrative overview and analysis of the Authority's financial activities for the years ended December 31, 2014 and 2013, which should be read in conjunction with the Authority's financial statements.